 Diversification of retirement assets is also a good idea.
 Converting the entire IRA into a Roth and withdrawing the funds so early in your retiree phase is a recipe for disaster.

 You Can’t Throw Caution to the Wind

-You have to ask yourself some basic questions, which federal tax slab would you say you are in today?
+You have to ask yourself some basic questions – which federal tax slab would you say you are in today?
 Do you hope to be in a higher or lower one after you resign?
 Will your yearly income increase or lessen?
 Answering these questions will help you to minimize taxes during your retirement.

-Albeit tried and true way of thinking proposes that gross income decreases in retirement, taxable income in some cases does not.
+Albeit, a tried and true way of thinking proposes that gross income decreases in retirement, and taxable income in some cases does not.
 Consider it.
 You’ll be gathering (and owing taxes on) Social Security installments.
 You may choose to do some counseling or freelance work, on which you’ll need to pay self-employment tax.
 Furthermore, once the children grow up, you quit adding to the retirement savings, you lose some significant tax deductions and tax credits.
 This could leave you with higher taxable income, even after you quit your job.

-Roth IRA Conversion Ladder Works Best For:-
+Who the Roth IRA Conversion Ladder Works Best For

 - Early retirees with low income: People who live on modest income from long-term capital gains which are taxed at zero percent under the tax bracket of 15 percent or below.

 - Retirees who are willing to stretch transition from IRA to Roth IRA: Transitions from a Traditional IRA to a Roth IRA are taxed as regular income, so it’s useful to spread the change over a vast time span.
 That way, one doesn’t overextend your taxable income in any given year.